Vivo Full Bed vs Zero and Sync Hybrid

 Choose Vivo Full Bed

 Choose Vivo if you're an advanced player who can generate your own pace and spin.
-This string rewards players who want direct feedback and can handle a firmer response.
+This string rewards players who want direct feedback, precise control and gripping spin.

 Choose Zero x Sync Hybrid